The academic advising process requires building strong, mutually respectful relationships between students and their advisors.

 - knowledge of academic policies and procedures of the University

 Academic advising is an essential component of students’ experience.
-The quality of the advising they receive will depend on their willingness to engage in the process by meeting regularly with their adviser and being prepared for the meetings.
+The quality of the advising they receive will depend on their willingness to engage in the process by meeting regularly with their advisor and being prepared for the meetings.
 Students are expected to:

 - Collect all necessary documentation.